quasarlabsXYZ/dvdsn/README.md

 </h4>

 ## Note
-- **DVDSN is a project starts at the TVL Hackers Building (Feb 2023) and still under active development, any contribution is welcomed!**
+- **DVDSN is a project started at the TVL Hackers Building (Feb 2023) and still under active development, any contribution welcome!**

 ## Challenges